 FATMAP difficulty grade

-Translated as 'Mother Mountain' in the Cherokee language, the Gahuti Trail is one of the best hiking loops in the state park.
+Translated as 'Mother Mountain' in the Cherokee language, the Gahuti Trail is one of the best trail runs within the state park.

 For an extra 1-2 miles to the loop, you could visit any combination of those other popular landmarks.
 Sources: https://www.atlantatrails.com/hiking-trails/fort-mountain-hiking-the-gahuti-trail-in-north-georgia/ https://gastateparks.org/sites/default/files/parks/pdf/trailmaps/FortMountain_TrailMap.pdf